Geometric Inverse Flight Dynamics on SO(3) and Application to Tethered Fixed-Wing Aircraft: Geometric Newton--Euler Model on

 \subsubsection{Forward-Left-Up (FLU) vs.\ aeronautics Forward-Right-Down (FRD)}

 We adopt the robotics-oriented FLU convention, whereas many aeronautics texts use FRD.
 This implies a sign flip in the \(y\)-axis relative to standard flight-mechanics moment conventions (e.g., the sign of \(C_m\) when mapped to pitch).
-When comparing to aeronautics tables or databases, care must be taken to account for this axis orientation difference.
+When comparing with aeronautics databases, care must be taken to account for this axis orientation difference.

-\ifarxiv For the reader's convenience, a summary of the nomenclature and the constitutive model equations (derived hereafter) is provided in Tables~\ref{tab:symbols} and~\ref{tab:model_summary} of the {supplementary material at the end of this document}. \else{For the reader's convenience, a summary of the nomenclature and the constitutive model equations (derived hereafter) is provided in Tables II and III of the {supplementary material available at add link}.} \fi
+\ifarxiv For the reader's convenience, a summary of the nomenclature and the constitutive model equations (derived hereafter) is provided in Tables~\ref{tab:symbols} and~\ref{tab:model_summary} of the {supplementary material at the end of this document}. \else{For the reader's convenience, a summary of the nomenclature and the constitutive model equations (derived hereafter) is provided in Tables II and III of the supplementary material available at \url{http://arxiv.org/abs/2602.17166}.} \fi

 We work directly on \(\SO\) (no local attitude coordinates):

 The translational dynamics in the world frame is:

 and the rotational dynamics in the body frame is: